OpenEvalProject/evals/manuscripts/elife-81869/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01yc7t268 Department of Neurology, Washington University in St. Louis St Louis United States
+1. Department of Neurology, Washington University in St. Louis St Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-2. https://ror.org/01yc7t268 Department of Radiology, Washington University in St. Louis St Louis United States
+2. Department of Radiology, Washington University in St. Louis St Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-3. https://ror.org/01yc7t268 Department of Neurosurgery, Washington University in St. Louis St Louis United States
+3. Department of Neurosurgery, Washington University in St. Louis St Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-4. https://ror.org/01yc7t268 Department of Psychiatry, Washington University in St. Louis St Louis United States
+4. Department of Psychiatry, Washington University in St. Louis St Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-5. https://ror.org/01yc7t268 Department of Pathology and Immunology, Washington University in St. Louis St Louis United States
+5. Department of Pathology and Immunology, Washington University in St. Louis St Louis United States ([ROR:01yc7t268](https://ror.org/01yc7t268))
-6. https://ror.org/0145s0423 Department of Cognitive Neurology, Institute for Neurological Research (FLENI) Buenos Aires Argentina
+6. Department of Cognitive Neurology, Institute for Neurological Research (FLENI) Buenos Aires Argentina ([ROR:0145s0423](https://ror.org/0145s0423))
 7. Department of Neurology, Mayo Clinic Florida Jacksonville United States
-8. https://ror.org/01kg8sb98 Department of Neurology, Indiana University School of Medicine Indianapolis United States
+8. Department of Neurology, Indiana University School of Medicine Indianapolis United States ([ROR:01kg8sb98](https://ror.org/01kg8sb98))
-9. https://ror.org/01hvx5h04 Department of Clinical Neuroscience, Osaka Metropolitan University Medical School, Nagaoka Sutoku University Osaka Japan
+9. Department of Clinical Neuroscience, Osaka Metropolitan University Medical School, Nagaoka Sutoku University Osaka Japan ([ROR:01hvx5h04](https://ror.org/01hvx5h04))
-10. https://ror.org/05591te55 Department of Neurology, Ludwig-Maximilians University Munich Germany
+10. Department of Neurology, Ludwig-Maximilians University Munich Germany ([ROR:05591te55](https://ror.org/05591te55))
-11. https://ror.org/043j0f473 German Center for Neurodegenerative Diseases Munich Germany
+11. German Center for Neurodegenerative Diseases Munich Germany ([ROR:043j0f473](https://ror.org/043j0f473))

 † Corresponding author

 ## Abstract

-Estimates of ‘brain-predicted age’ quantify apparent brain age compared to normative trajectories of neuroimaging features.
+Background:Estimates of ‘brain-predicted age’ quantify apparent brain age compared to normative trajectories of neuroimaging features.
 The brain age gap (BAG) between predicted and chronological age is elevated in symptomatic Alzheimer disease (AD) but has not been well explored in presymptomatic AD.
-Prior studies have typically modeled BAG with structural MRI, but more recently other modalities, including functional connectivity (FC) and multimodal MRI, have been explored.
-We trained three models to predict age from FC, structural (S), or multimodal MRI (S+FC) in 390 amyloid-negative cognitively normal (CN/A−) participants (18–89 years old).
-In independent samples of 144 CN/A−, 154 CN/A+, and 154 cognitively impaired (CI; CDR > 0) participants, we tested relationships between BAG and AD biomarkers of amyloid and tau, as well as a global cognitive composite.
-All models predicted age in the control training set, with the multimodal model outperforming the unimodal models.
+Prior studies have typically modeled BAG with structural MRI, but more recently other modalities, including functional connectivity (FC) and multimodal MRI, have been explored.Methods:We trained three models to predict age from FC, structural (S), or multimodal MRI (S+FC) in 390 amyloid-negative cognitively normal (CN/A−) participants (18–89 years old).
+In independent samples of 144 CN/A−, 154 CN/A+, and 154 cognitively impaired (CI; CDR > 0) participants, we tested relationships between BAG and AD biomarkers of amyloid and tau, as well as a global cognitive composite.Results:All models predicted age in the control training set, with the multimodal model outperforming the unimodal models.
 All three BAG estimates were significantly elevated in CI compared to controls.
 FC-BAG was significantly reduced in CN/A+ participants compared to CN/A−.
-In CI participants only, elevated S-BAG and S+FC BAG were associated with more advanced AD pathology and lower cognitive performance.
-Both FC-BAG and S-BAG are elevated in CI participants.
+In CI participants only, elevated S-BAG and S+FC BAG were associated with more advanced AD pathology and lower cognitive performance.Conclusions:Both FC-BAG and S-BAG are elevated in CI participants.
 However, FC and structural MRI also capture complementary signals.
 Specifically, FC-BAG may capture a unique biphasic response to presymptomatic AD pathology, while S-BAG may capture pathological progression and cognitive decline in the symptomatic stage.
-A multimodal age-prediction model improves sensitivity to healthy age differences.
-This work was supported by the National Institutes of Health (P01-AG026276, P01- AG03991, P30-AG066444, 5-R01-AG052550, 5-R01-AG057680, 1-R01-AG067505, 1S10RR022984-01A1, and U19-AG032438), the BrightFocus Foundation (A2022014F), and the Alzheimer’s Association (SG-20-690363-DIAN).
+A multimodal age-prediction model improves sensitivity to healthy age differences.Funding:This work was supported by the National Institutes of Health (P01-AG026276, P01- AG03991, P30-AG066444, 5-R01-AG052550, 5-R01-AG057680, 1-R01-AG067505, 1S10RR022984-01A1, and U19-AG032438), the BrightFocus Foundation (A2022014F), and the Alzheimer’s Association (SG-20-690363-DIAN).

 ## Introduction